5 browser extensions that will keep you from drowning in tabs

 Reducing clutter isn’t the only reason you need to control your tabs.
 When you have too many windows open, an annoying autoplaying video or audio clip can be nearly impossible to hunt down and silence.
 That’s where Mute All Inactive Tabs comes in.
 As its name suggests, it will silence all the open browser tabs except for the one you’re currently viewing.

-If you really need to hear an inactive tab—maybe you’re streaming some songs through it or playing a YouTube video in the background—then right-click on the tab header and choose to unmute it.
-When you switch to a different tab, the add-on will exempts that particular tab from its rules.
+If you really need to hear an inactive tab—maybe you’re streaming some songs through it or playing a YouTube video in the background—right-click on the tab header and choose to unmute it.
+When you switch to a different tab, the add-on will exempt that particular tab from its rules.